pantheon-systems/documentation/source/content/guides/decoupled/overview/04-site.md

 integration: [--]
 ---

-This section provides configuration information for Front-End Sites.
+This section provides information to help you create your Front-End Site.

-## Prerequisites
+## Front-End Sites Prerequisites

+Confirm the following prerequisites before you create your site:

-* The **Decoupled** tab is enabled in your dashboard after onboarding.
+* The **Front-End-Sites** tab is enabled in your dashboard after onboarding.

 * Your site repository is in GitHub.